UoB-COMSM0110/2024-group-1/docs/MemberIDEA.md

+# Document for team members to suggest game ideas

-# IDEA about Implementing a 3D Card Game with Java and Processing
+## IDEA about Implementing a 3D Card Game with Java and Processing

 ---